blinklet/learning/data-science/pandas-data-from-database.md

 ### Filtering data

-One of the benefits of using SQL queries is that you can select a subset of data to read into your dataframe.
+When you use SQL queries in Pandas, you can select a smaller subset of data to read into your dataframe.
 This is more efficient than reading in all the data from a table and then using Pandas to remove data you don't need.

-For example, if you only need a list four random Album titles from the Album table, select only data from the Title column and limit the number of returned rows to four:
+For example, if you only need a list four random Album titles from the Album table, select only data from the *Title* column and limit the number of returned rows to four:

 ```python
 statement = """